-This course covers all varieties of blueprints schematics, and symbols used in commerc and industrial settings.
-Examines symbols schematics, electrical symbols, diagrams, hydraulic, pneumatic, and piping.
-Discusse machine parts and machine drawings.
-Introduces sketching used in industrial plan including welding and joining symbols.
+This course covers all varieties of blueprints. schematics, and symbols used in commercial and industrial settings.
+Examines symbols on schematics, electrical symbols, diagrams, hydraulic, pneumatic, and piping.
+Discusses machine parts and machine drawings.
+Introduces sketching used in industrial plants including welding and joining symbols.